 How do you know when seniors need speech therapy?

-Speech therapy is often sought out for seniors who have suffered a stroke, major head injury, or oral or throat cancer as well as for seniors in the early stages of dementia.
+Speech therapy is often sought out for people who have suffered a stroke, major head injury, or oral or throat cancer as well as for those in the early stages of dementia.

 It is also possible for the aging process to cause loosening of the vocal chords and weakening of the larynx muscles which makes speech difficult.